brandongregory/dndhelp/src/5e-homebrew/subclasses/ranger-urban-hunter.md

 You gain a climbing speed equal to your walking speed.
 Additionally, if you fall 20 feet or less onto a stable surface, you take no damage and land on your feet.

-## Marked for Death
+## Brutal Familiarity

 _15th-level Urban Hunter feature_

-If you hit a creature marked with Hot on the Trail with an attack on your turn, you may make one additional attack against it as part of the attack action on your turn.
-You may only make one additional attack in this way on each of your turns.

-## Dimension Jumper

-_15th-level Urban Hunter feature_

-You know the fastest way to get to your prey, even if it’s through another dimension.
-You can cast Dimension Door without expending a spell slot.
-This spell does not count against the number of Ranger spells you can know.
-You can do so once per long rest.
+You’ve studied your prey and know how it moves and strikes.
+While a creature is marked with Hot on the Trail, it attacks you with disadvantage, and you have advantage on attack rolls against it.